Frequently Asked

 Questions

 The Dreamachine is a seated, multisensory immersive experience with music and light, designed to be enjoyed with your eyes closed.
+Learn more.

-From 2023, we will begin to tour the experience internationally, having attracted interest from 33 cities, in 20 countries, across 6 continents – and counting.
+From 2025, we will begin to tour the experience internationally, having attracted interest from 33 cities, in 20 countries, across 6 continents – and counting.
 If you would like Dreamachine to visit your city, or would like to help us shape the next phase of our journey, please get in touch here.

-The Perception Census is a new scientific study exploring the unique ways we each experience the world around us.
+The Perception Census is a major scientific study exploring the unique ways we each experience the world around us.
 It is the first major citizen science project investigating perceptual diversity, and it is led by world-leading academics Professor of Neuroscience Anil Seth from the University of Sussex and Professor of Philosophy Fiona Macpherson from the University of Glasgow.

 This ground-breaking study is part of the acclaimed Dreamachine programme.
 The study is made up of games, illusions and brain teasers that explore how you perceive sound and time, how your senses work together, how your imagination works, and much more.